Protect Maharashtra’s Youth: Memorandum to Mumbai DC Urges Ban on Drug‑Linked Festivals

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What measures does the memorandum propose?
+What safeguards does the memorandum recommend for event regulation?